TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 }
 ```

 The results?
-As expected, artefacts (nefarious little glitches) invade our signal due to our buffer being overwritten during DMA transfer.
-This may also result in [unpleasant clicks from our speaker](/posts/digital-audio-synthesis-for-dummies-part-1#clicks).
+As expected, artefacts (nefarious little glitches) invade our signal, since our buffer is updated during DMA transfer.
+This may result in [unpleasant clicks from our speaker](/posts/digital-audio-synthesis-for-dummies-part-1#clicks).

 {% image "assets/osc-sine-440-glitch.jpg", "Artefacts distort the signal, resulting in occasionally clips and sound defects.", "post1" %}

 <sup>Prep, wait, start, repeat.
 Artefacts distort the signal from time to time.</sup>
 {.caption}

 But what if we prep, then start, then wait?
-This way, the buffer won't be overwritten; but this causes the signal to stall while prepping.
+This way, the buffer won't be overwritten; but this causes the signal to stall while prepping.^[Not sure if *stall* is the right word.
+Let me know if there's a better one.]

 <a id="stall-img"></a>
 {% image "assets/osc-sine-440-stall.jpg", "Oscilloscope of sine wave with stalls (horizontal breaks with no change).", "post1" %}